MosesKonsue/MosesKonsue.github.io/_posts/2021-09-01-valentine.md

   0160: 67 27 97 21 D5 BF BB 29 64 4B 9E BB FB 2F D9 65  g'.!...)dK.../.e
 ```

-which base64 decodes to heartbleedbelievethehype
+The password is in the form of "aGVhcnRibGVlZGJlbGlldmV0aGVoeXBlCg==" which base64 decodes to heartbleedbelievethehype.

-we try to ssh as user hype and we get in!
+With this password we try to ssh as user hype with the file hype_key and we get in!

-flag is found on hype desktop.
+The user flag is found on hype desktop.

 <h2>Privilege Escalation</h2>